NVIDIA/grcuda/docs/grcuda.md

 collection pass may not be initiated even though the memory utilization (off-heap) is high.

-Just as for other native bindings, grCUDA is not able to prevent GPU kernels or host functions from capturing pointers to device array objects or their elements.
+Just as for other native bindings, GrCUDA is not able to prevent GPU kernels or host functions from capturing pointers to device array objects or their elements.
 Because device arrays are managed by the garbage collector, capturing of references in native code can potentially lead to danging references.